Harissh77/IATF/README.md

 ----------

 Test cases will be automated as reusable building blocks, with each test modularized to perform a specific action.
 This modular design enables tests to be easily combined into tailored test suites for various scenarios, facilitating flexibility and scalability.
+Each test case will be labeled with a specific functional unit tag, enabling precise mapping to system functionality.
+This architecture empowers users to define and execute test suites using everyday English language, simplifying testing and increasing accessibility.

+Example of "How any user can build and run the test"

+_Build and Test the infrastructure Code on Azure using 'SUSE Linux' from my branch 'HarishFix-1104' with AI 'enabled'_ _Build and Test the infrastructure Code on AWS using 'Red Hat Linux' from my branch 'GauthamFix-1107' without AI 'enabled'_ _Build the infrastructure Code on AWS using 'Ubuntu' from my branch 'HanuFix-1212' and do not 'destroy'_